flutter-tizen/plugins/packages/in_app_purchase_tizen/README.md

 ## Supported devices

-This plugin is supported only on Smart TVs running Tizen 4.0 or above.
+This plugin is supported only on Smart TVs running Tizen 4.0 and above.

 ## Required privileges